 An additional advantage for large property owners is the requirement that an appraisal district that loses a lawsuit must pay the property owner’s attorney fees, up to $100,000 per property per year (suits often involve related parcels over more than one tax year).
 But this responsibility is not reciprocal – a losing property owner does not owe the appraisal district its attorney fees.
 This disparity creates an obvious incentive to sue, particularly for owners of large properties, when the potential tax savings are greater than the potential cost of losing.
 For appraisal districts, there is a strong incentive to settle cases for lower appraisals than they might be able to defend in court, to avoid the risk of being ordered to pay the property owner’s attorney fees.
 The Legislature should apply the same requirement to both sides of a suit, so that each would bear similar risks in litigation.

-The study showed that the biggest beneficiaries of equal and uniform appeals were owners of commercial property, which received two-thirds of the total reduction in taxable value.
+A study by the Legislative Budget Board showed that the biggest beneficiaries of equal and uniform appeals were owners of commercial property, which received two-thirds of the total reduction in taxable value.
 These properties tend to be held by large publicly held corporations.
 But ownership of stock in such companies is not distributed equally among American racial groups.
 A national study by the Federal Reserve Board in 2017 showed that about 52% of households owned stocks.
 But only 31% of Black households and 28% of Hispanic households owned equities either directly or indirectly, while 61% of white households held stock positions.
 Policies favoring commercial properties thus help exacerbate existing wealth inequalities in our society.